WIX vs WordPress: Which Platform Is Right for Your Website?

 4. SEO Limitations

-Although Wix has improved its SEO tools, WordPress still offers superior flexibility and control for advanced SEO strategies.
+Although it has improved its SEO tools, WordPress still offers superior flexibility and control for advanced SEO strategies.

 Wix vs WordPress: Side-by-Side Comparison